NashJames/Potions/README.md

 }
 ```

 However, it no longer works on GitHub, and is most likely deliberately not supported.
 Fortunately, an alternative method of dark-mode detection does exist; specific to [GitHub flavoured markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#specifying-the-theme-an-image-is-shown-to).
-Still, it does come with some caveats.
-It requires two files, and may not always work when the readme is viewed from an external source.
-(E.g. [NPM](https://www.npmjs.com/), [crates.io](https://crates.io/), ...).
+It works perfectly, even with some caveats worth being aware of.
+It requires two files, and may not always work when the readme is viewed from an external source (e.g. [NPM](https://www.npmjs.com/), [crates.io](https://crates.io/), ...).
 But neither is a significant problem in this instance.

 ```
 ![Potions](./potions-light.svg#gh-light-mode-only)